Why choose counseling with us?

 Understanding one’s gender identity can be a daunting process, and incorporating a good-fit gender expression perhaps even more so.
 Seeking counseling for gender concerns or gender dysphoria can feel like a hard process because you want to ensure you get the right fit and are accepted and understood by your therapist.

 Getting started on this process is not easy, but it is worth it.
 Many folks who seek counseling for dysphoria feel great relief.
 It’s helpful to try on new hats, and work out what really feels right to you.

 Many folks seek counseling for dysphoria in order to receive approval for health insurance to begin to cover gender affirming services.
 And many continue counseling to work out a coming out plan, manage the ins and outs of a social or medical transition, cope with family and work and social aspects and interactions with gender identity and expression, as well as to deal with regular day-to-day therapy stuff and treatment for other stuff like anxiety or depression.

-I often get the feedback that it is relieving to see someone for therapy and not have to explain or defend one’s pronouns, expression, or identity.
+We often get the feedback that it is relieving to see someone for therapy and not have to explain or defend one’s pronouns, expression, or identity.
 Facing acceptance and affirmation from a person on your team is a huge step forward in managing symptoms of dysphoria in our complicated social landscape.

 Healthy Relationships?
-Do we know her?
+Do we know her??
 Who is she?!

 If we’re looking to form a better connection with positive relating to others, therapy can be a great step in that direction.